Sir Richard Pease, 4th Baronet

-Sir Richard Peter Pease, 4th Baronet (born September 1958) is a British fund manager, who manages the TM Crux European and TM Crux European Special Situations funds for Crux Asset Management, which he founded in 2014.
+Sir Richard Peter Pease, 4th Baronet (born September 1958) is a British investment manager.
+A specialist in the European equities market, he formerly ran the European Special Situations fund for three different fund management firms, including Crux Asset Management, which he founded in 2014.

-Early life
+Early life and education

 Pease was born in September 1958.
-He is the only son of Sir Richard Pease, 3rd Baronet, and his wife, Anne Heyworth, and is the 4th baronet of the baronetcy.
-He was educated at Eton, followed by a bachelor's degree from Durham University.
-During his time at Durham, Pease was a member of Hatfield College.
+He is the only son of Sir Richard Pease, 3rd Baronet.
+He has a sister, Nichola, who has also worked in asset management, and is the wife of another financier, Crispin Odey.

+He was educated at Eton, followed by a bachelor's degree in general arts from Durham University.

 Career

-He was head of European equities at Jupiter Asset Management, before joining Henderson Global Investors, where he was director of European equities.
+In 1979 Pease began working for the Central Board of Finance for the Church of England, having secured this role through his uncle.
+He later joined Windsor Investment Management and moved to Jupiter Asset Management in June 1989.
+He launched his first fund two years later, the Jupiter European fund, after convincing John Duffield to start a European desk.
+He followed Duffield to New Star Asset Management in 2001, where he ran the flagship European Special Situations fund from its launch.
+He continued in this role after the 2009 acquisition of New Star by Henderson Group plc.

+Crux Asset Management

+Pease left Henderson to launch Crux Asset Management in October 2014, in what was described as a "high-profile departure".As part of the move he took the £1.2 billion Henderson European Special Situations fund with him, which merged with another Crux fund a year later to form the Crux European Special Situations Fund.

-In February 2016, it was reported that Pease was suing his former employer Henderson Global Investors for £2.7 million in respect of unpaid income for the 2012 to 2014 period.
+In February 2016, it was reported that Pease was suing Henderson Global Investors for £2.7 million in respect of unpaid income for the 2012 to 2014 period.
+He won the case in April 2018.

+The Crux European Special Situations Fund was highly successful for a period of time, and surged ahead of the Euro Stoxx index.
+However, the fund suffered "lacklustre" returns in the wake of the COVID-19 Pandemic, prompting Hargreaves Lansdown to remove the fund from its shortlist of recommended buys in September 2022.

+Pease retired in 2023 after Crux Asset Management was acquired by Lansdowne Partners for an undisclosed fee.
+In 2025 it was reported he had been hired for an advisory role by Rockwood Asset Management.

+Investment style

-In his investment approach, Pease has been called the "European equivalent to Neil Woodford".
+Regarding his investment philosophy, Pease has been called the "European equivalent" of Neil Woodford.
+His niche as an investor was identifying "under-researched" European mid-cap stocks.

 Personal life

-He is married to Victoria "Vita" Pease (maiden name also Pease), who was born in Brazil.
-Pease is the daughter of an economics professor father.
-In 2016, she published her first novel, Playing FTSE under the pen-name Penelope Jacobs.
-They live in Kensington, London, and have two sons and a daughter, and two older sons from Pease's first marriage.
+Pease is married to Victoria "Vita" Pease, a former financial trader who published a novel, Playing FTSE, under the pen-name Penelope Jacobs.
+As of 2016, they resided in Kensington and have two sons and a daughter, and two older sons from his first marriage.

 Pease bought the 10-bedroom 17th-century Newland House in Newland, Gloucestershire, in 2011, and was renovating it, when it was "completely gutted" by fire in April 2012.